julienvanbeveren/react-hooks/docs/useDebounce.md

 	//function here
 }, [dependencies], delay)
 ```
 The callback inside the useDebounce hook will execute as soon as none of the dependencies have changed for longer than the delay.
-As long is dependencies keep changing, nothing will get executed.
+As long as dependencies keep changing, nothing will get executed.

 ---
 [All hooks](https://github.com/julienvanbeveren/react-hooks)